skaluzka/makbet/CONTRIBUTING.rst

 In **makbet** project we are preferring closing issues by pull requests.

-#. | The pull request description for issue labeled with **bug** label sholud
+#. | The pull request description for issue labeled with **bug** label should
      contain separate ``Fix #xxx.`` line.
    | Examples:
    | https://github.com/skaluzka/makbet/pull/25

-#. | For any other issues the pull request description sholud contain
+#. | For any other issues the pull request description should contain
      separate ``Resolve #xxx.`` line.
    | Examples:
    | https://github.com/skaluzka/makbet/pull/6